-- (1) Each Consortium Member will comply with the reporting requirements set out in this Article and Schedule C (Governance and Reporting) and upon the Supercluster's request, each Consortium Member will provide such information as reasonably required by the Supercluster to enable the Supercluster to: - (a) assess the Consortium Member's performance of its obligations under this Agreement, including Project data, key performance indicators (such as achievement of Milestones by the applicable deadlines) and results; - (b) meet the Supercluster's obligations to (which information may include financial information, including financial statements) regarding all Supercluster Funds which the Consortium Member has or may receive; and

-- (c) provide a brief up-to-date account of the progress of the Project. - (2) Within the period of two months following March 31 of each calendar year during the Term, the Project Lead will provide the Supercluster with a report detailing all of the Disputes involving Intellectual Property Rights or ownership or licencing of Intellectual Property.
+- (1) Each Consortium Member will comply with the reporting requirements set out in this Article 5 (Records and Reporting Requirements) and Schedule C (Governance and Reporting) and upon the Supercluster's request, each Consortium Member will provide such information as reasonably required by the Supercluster to enable the Supercluster to: - (a) assess the Consortium Member's performance of its obligations under this Agreement, including Project data, key performance indicators (such as achievement of Milestones by the applicable deadlines) and results; - (b) meet the Supercluster's obligations to ISED (which information may include financial information, including financial statements, invoices, receipts, timesheets, payroll records) regarding all Supercluster Funds which the Consortium Member has or may receive; and - (c) provide a brief up-to-date account of the progress of the Project including an update on Foreground IP creation, ownership and licensing. - (2) Within two months of March 31 of each year during the Term, the Project Lead will provide the Supercluster with a report detailing all of the Disputes involving Intellectual Property Rights or ownership or licencing of Intellectual Property.